Meet the Professors

-Education: Juris Doctorate from Vermont Law School, Bachelor's degree from the University of California, Davis
+Education: Juris Doctor from Vermont Law School, Bachelor's degree from the University of California, Davis

 Professional Experience: Professor Wallis is in the land use department of Clement, Fitzpatrick & Kenworthy.
 Prior to joining the firm, she advised counties, cities, and special districts on land use, public works, general government, airport, and landfill matters.
 She has advised clients on many aspects of land use law including general plan updates, zoning code updates, compliance with California's Environmental Quality Act, land use entitlements for residential and commercial projects, and conservation easements.
 Professor Wallis does both transactional work and litigation and has represented clients before regulatory agencies as well as advising regulatory agencies.

 Memberships: Sonoma County Bar Association's Board of Directors, former small claims court judge for Sonoma County Superior Court